open-company/open-company-storage/docs/stakeholder-updates.md

 ## Stakeholder Content Editing / Ordering

-The intro for the "live" and next pending shared stakeholder update can be edited by `PATCH`ing the company.
+The title for the "live" next pending shared stakeholder update can be edited by `PATCH`ing the company.

 Sections in the next pending stakeholder update can be added, removed, reordered by `PATCH`ing the company.
 Only sections active in the dashboard can be included.
 Including other sections returns a `422` error.